AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 ### Week 4 9/24/18

 Discussion: This past weekend I attended the Cook County States Attorney's Office workshop, Hacking for Justice.
 It was a two day event, Saturday (8am - 8pm) and Sunday (8am - 5pm) focused on exploring SAO's public case-level data.
 It introduced critical R skills like data cleaning, graphing, and descriptive statistics.
 As such, I did not meet with my mentor this week, I normally work on my project on the weekend.
 The cool thing about programming is finding a blend of best tools for the job, no matter the language.
+Dplyr is pretty sweet, and so is the Tidyverse.

 ![Hacking for Justice](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/ccsaohfj.jpg)